shiba24/udacity-sdnd/CarND-Traffic-Sign-Classifier-Project-master/README.md

 ![alt text][image4]

 When we decide a maximum coefficient to scaling, the function `scaling` set the actual value of scaling from `-1 * coef` to `coef`.
 The value larger than 0 means scaling up and the value smaller than 0 means scaling down.
 When scaling up the images, the scaled image will be cropped the center.
-Otherwise
+Otherwise the image will be padded with zero.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.